-I recently picked up the four-glass set during a post-Christmas clearance at Pottery Barn.
-Next year, I plan to mix and match them with a Christmas tree-decorated set.
+I recently picked up the four-glass set during a post-Christmas clearance (Pottery Barn).
+Next year, I plan to mix and match them with a Christmas tree set.

 I love peppermint mocha creamer in my morning coffee.
-And, I’ll be drinking peppermint hot chocolate mix and flavored coffee throughout the month of January.
+And, I’ll be drinking peppermint hot chocolate mix and flavored coffee throughout January.
 So, candy cane glasses are OK with me until Valentines tableware comes out the end of the month.

 He Began to Dance Around

 This is my favorite of the snowman table bowls.
 He looks like he’s have a jolly ‘ol time.

 Catch Me If You Can

 Red flatware (Home Goods) flanks either side of each snowman bowl.
 During the months of January and February, I frequently pair the red flatware with a number of winter and holiday table settings.

 One of my Valentine favorites shares the same color palette as the snowman table.
 It was one of several tables highlighted last year in Decorating with Red Heart Ornaments for Valentines Day.

 Red and black in these plaid napkins work well with the rest of the snowman table setting.